By Alyse Bacine

 Healer Study and Knowledge

-To develop as an Intuitive Healer, you must cultivate both technical proficiency and intuitive abilities, including:
+To develop as an Energy Intuitive, you must cultivate both technical proficiency and intuitive abilities, including:

 Understanding the body-mind connection and basic anatomy